 He holds a CSCS certificate from the National Strength and Conditioning Association (NSCA).
 He is a Corrective Exercise Specialist through the NASM and has a Throws Specialist certification from the USTFCCCA.

-Fleming received his B.S. from the University of Oregon.
+Fleming graduated from the University of Oregon with a degree in Journalism and received an M.Ed. from the University of Missouri in Educational and Counseling Psychology.
 He is married to the former Annett Wichmann, a four-time track and field All-American while at the University of Hawaii.

 Fleming By the Numbers